JamesRexMiller4/Consensus/README.md

 ## Installation

-Clone done this repo and run npm install, or alternatively visit https://shielded-temple-48199.herokuapp.com/ to the production deployment.
+Clone down this repo and run npm install, or alternatively visit https://shielded-temple-48199.herokuapp.com/ to the production deployment.